cybersokari/allure-report-deployer/README.md

 #### 2. Files Not Uploaded to Firebase
 - **Problem**: Misconfigured `STORAGE_BUCKET`.
 - **Solution**:
-  - Verify the `STORAGE_BUCKET` environment variable matches the name of your Google Cloud Storage bucket.
+  - Verify the `STORAGE_BUCKET` matches the name of your Google Cloud Storage bucket.
   - Confirm the Google credential file has write access to the bucket.

 ### ❓ FAQs